- Must meet EEC teacher requirements

 - Plans and provides appropriate activities to assure smooth transitions throughout the day.

 - The Kids’ Place establishes and maintains collaborative relationships with each child’s family to foster children’s development.
 These relationships are sensitive to family composition, language and culture.

 - Acknowledges parent and child with a greeting at drop-off and pick-up.

-- Shares responsibility to communicates with parents daily, reporting at least one positive event (accomplishment, amusing anecdote, etc.) about each child to the parent.
+- Communicates with parents daily, reports at least one positive event (accomplishment, amusing anecdote, etc.) about each child to the parent.

-- Shares responsibility to prepare memo daily for parent, indicating child’s functioning each day.
+- Prepares memo daily for parent, indicating child’s functioning each day.

 - Treats parents with dignity and respect, recognizing the cultural and socio-economic diversity of the population.